GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-acm-setup/README.md

 **Deploy the GKE clusters:**

-The clusters are VPC-native with private nodes, public control planes, Workload Identity, and cluster autoscaling.
+The clusters are VPC-native with private nodes, public control planes, Workload Identity enabled, and cluster autoscaling enabled.

 For simplicity, this tutorial uses a public control plane.
-For added security, you may configure private control planes instead, with a more targetted CIDR for authorized networks, but that will require additional VPN or interconnect configuration for you to be able to access the control plane.
+For added security, you may configure private control planes instead, with a more targeted CIDR for authorized networks, but that will require additional VPN or interconnect configuration for you to be able to access the control plane.

 ```
 gcloud container clusters create cluster-west \